 Seattle Times NFL mock draft: Will Jacob Eason go in the first round?
 Who will the Seahawks pick?
-Times staffers make their calls

 Calkins’ pick: OL Cesar Ruiz, Michigan.

 Comment: Ruiz is an agile center who could add depth to the 49ers’ interior and play in multiple spots.
-HIs 5.08 40 time — not bad for a guy weighing 307 pounds — was noteworthy at the combine.
+His 5.08 40 time — not bad for a guy weighing 307 pounds — was noteworthy at the combine.

 Stone’s pick: RB J.K.
-Dobbins, Ohio State
+Dobbins, Ohio State.

-Comment: The one area on offense the Super Bowl-champion Chiefs need to shore up is running back, and it comes down to Dobbins, Wisconsin’s Jonathon Taylor, or Georgia’s D’Andre Swift.
+Comment: The one area on offense the Super Bowl-champion Chiefs need to shore up is running back, and it comes down to Dobbins, Wisconsin’s Jonathon Taylor or Georgia’s D’Andre Swift.
 It’s hard to argue with the guy who rushed for 2003 yards (6.7 yards per carry) and 21 touchdowns for the Buckeyes in 2019.
 He also caught 23 passes.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.